k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/01_Representative_User_Interface_Overview.md

 # Representative User Interface

-A Customer Service Representative that supports the DPM processes should have his user assigned to a corporate role that is mapped to the Representative DPM Application role.
+A Customer Service Representative (CSR) that supports the DPM processes should be user assigned to a corporate role mapped to the Representative DPM Application role.
 A Representative can:

-- Search for Requests that were previously submitted.
+- Search for previously submitted Requests .
 - Submit a new Request.

  ![image](/articles/DPM/images/Figure_32_Representative_menu.png)